mihir-kanzariya/yto_blog_posts/03_nextjs_github_blogging_system.md

 bun run start
 ```

+## Comparison with Other Approaches

+### WordPress
+WordPress is powerful but comes with overhead:
+- Requires database setup and maintenance
+- Needs regular security updates
+- Plugin compatibility issues
+- Overkill for simple blogs
+- Server costs and maintenance

+This system replaces all that with a few static files and Git operations you're already doing.

+### Medium
+Medium is polished but limiting:
+- Content lives on their platform
+- Limited technical customization
+- No code syntax highlighting out of the box
+- Can't integrate with your existing app
+- Less control over SEO and monetization

+This approach gives you full control while maintaining simplicity.

+### Custom Solutions
+Building a custom blog often means:
+- Setting up a database
+- Creating an admin interface
+- Building an editor
+- Managing user sessions
+- Handling image uploads

+This system leverages GitHub's infrastructure for all of that.

+### Static Site Generators (Jekyll, Hugo, etc.)
+While excellent tools, traditional SSGs:
+- Often require learning new templating languages
+- Need separate deployment processes
+- Can't easily integrate with existing Next.js apps
+- Have their own complexity for themes and plugins

+This approach integrates naturally with Next.js applications while maintaining the benefits of static generation.

+## Performance Advantages

+The system is pretty fast because:

+- Pages are statically generated
+- Images are automatically optimized
+- Styles are purged and minimized
+- JavaScript is minimal
+- Content is served from the edge

+## SEO Benefits

+The system automatically generates rich metadata for every blog post.
+When a post is rendered, it extracts key information like the title, description, and cover image from the frontmatter.
+This data is then used to create comprehensive metadata tags including OpenGraph data for social media sharing.
+All of this happens at build time, so search engines and social media platforms get perfectly optimized content without any runtime overhead.

 ## Future Plans

 I'm thinking about adding more features, but want to keep the emphasis on simplicity.
 Here are some things I would add if I can figure out a way to keep it slick and simple: